nickbalestra/nickbalestra.github.io/_posts/2015-12-8-sankey-d3-faux-DOM-react.md

       modalIsOpen: false
     };

-    this.loadData = loadData.bind(this);
-    this.readFile = readFile.bind(this);

-    this.emptyDiagram = this.emptyDiagram.bind(this);

     this.addNode = this.addNode.bind(this);
-    this.updateNode = this.updateNode.bind(this);
-    this.addLink = this.addLink.bind(this);
-    this.updateLink = this.updateLink.bind(this);

     this.openModal = this.openModal.bind(this);
-    this.closeModal = this.closeModal.bind(this);
-    this.closeAndSaveModal = this.closeAndSaveModal.bind(this);
-    this.handleInputChange = this.handleInputChange.bind(this);
+    ...
   }

   ...
 {% endhighlight %}

-We also rely on the react-modal component to add a little modal we'll be using to interact with some of the diagram elements.
-Together with decoupling the whole application in smaller sub-elements, the structure could look something like:
+The whole structure could look something like:

 {% highlight javascript linenos %}
 app.js